BOBER3r/solana-payment-channel-kit/README.md

 5. **Expiry Protection**: Channels automatically expire after timeout
 6. **Dispute Resolution**: On-chain arbitration available

-**⚠️ IMPORTANT**: This code has NOT been audited.
-Do NOT use in production without a professional security audit!
+**⚠️ IMPORTANT**: This code has NOT been professionally audited.
+Do NOT use on mainnet or in production without a comprehensive security audit!

 ## 🌐 Integration with @x402-solana